-(See VLAN Configuration Examples section)
+(See VLAN Configuration Examples on Page 138)

-Note:

-- 1. When implementing overlapping VLANs, RSTP can only be enabled on one of the VLANs that is overlapping others.
+Note: When implementing overlapping VLANs, RSTP can only be enabled on one of the VLANs that is overlapping others.
 RSTP can not be implemented on a VLAN that contains other VLANs within that one.
-Changing anything on a VLAN will turn on RSTP on all VLANS as a precautionary measure. - 2.
-VLANs on N-Ring ports are limited to VID=1 (default) or VID=2.
-All N-Ring ports must be on the same tagged VLAN. - 3.
-VID=1 has to be Admit=ALL, and cannot be tagged only.
+Changing anything on a VLAN will turn on RSTP on all VLANS as a precautionary measure.